giuliodondi/kOS-Shuttle_OPS1/README.md

 This display is rendered when the RTLS abort is initialised (not when the engine is lost) and lasts until after MECO.

 - At the top you have another cutoff velocity indicator, this time in terms of surface velocity.
-Since the goal is to turn back, higher cutoff speeds are indicated from right to left.
+The range is from 1500 to 2500 m/s, and since the goal is to turn back higher cutoff speeds are indicated from right to left.
     - While the CO mark is actively placed in the right place, you should expect the actual speed at cutoff to be off this mark by a little.
 - The right data box only contains the G indicator
 - the left data box contains: